-A member of the IEP team may be excused from attending a team meeting, in part or whole, when the parent and the administrative designee from the LEA agree in writing:
+A member of the IEP team may be excused from attending an IEP team meeting, in part or whole, when the parent and the administrative designee from the LEA agree in writing:

-- 1. For member's area of the curriculum or related services is not being modified or discussed; or - 2.
+- 1. For members whose area of the curriculum or related services is not being modified or discussed; or - 2.
 After consultation with the member and the member submitting written input prior to the meeting.